-- 1. Developing a compressed minimum state teacher's salary schedule with a required local contribution and equity between teachers and administrators on an index beginning at \$40,000 per year. - 2.
+- Developing a compressed minimum state teacher's salary schedule with a required local contribution and equity between teachers and administrators on an index beginning at \$40,000 per year. - 2.
 Providing a living wage and a compressed salary schedule for all classified school employees that supports the costs of basic needs and is indexed to inflation. - 3.
-Increasing the minimum wage. - 4.
-Fully funding the annual cost of living allowance (COLA) for all retired school employees and maintaining the fiscal integrity of the Teacher Retirement System (TRS) of Kentucky and the Kentucky Retirement System (KRS). - 5.
+Increasing the minimum wage.

+- 4. Fully funding the annual cost of living allowance (COLA) for all retired school employees and maintaining the fiscal integrity of the Teacher Retirement System (TRS) of Kentucky and the Kentucky Retirement System (KRS). - 5.
 Maintaining the nomination, election, and governing practices of the Teacher Retirement System (TRS) Board of Trustees and opposing any changes to the composition of the Board of Trustees that would diminish KEA member voice on the board. - 6.
 Preventing reduction in school employee annual compensation. - 7.
 Providing quality, affordable health insurance for public school employees, retirees, and their dependents and spouses regardless of their age. - 8.
-Establishing a reasonable prevailing wage for government contracts that is no less that the statewide minimum wage. - 9.
-Maintaining defined benefit pensions for all future hires. - 10.
-Advocating that our state leadership and federal congressional delegation continue to fight for the repeal of GPO-WEP legislation. - 11.
+Advocating that our state leadership and federal congressional delegation continue to fight for the repeal of GPO-WEP legislation. - 9.
 Oppose all forms of privatization/outsourcing of ESP job classifications designed to reduce employee benefits, a practice that puts student safety at risk and undermines the continuity, quality, and cost-effectiveness of services.